EdwinZhanCN/edwinzhancn.github.io/docs/JetsonYolo/Code and Run YOLOv8.md

 The way I use to store the code is **NAS (Network Attached File System)**, and use the *resilio-sync* to cache the file.
 It allows me to edit code on more powerful and convinent system like a Mac.

-The tutorial of nas will be created later.
+The tutorial of NAS will be created later.
 The way to store the code is totally up to you.

 ```shell
 # Choose or create the directory to store your code